Like all states, DTA uses different government and private company computer matches to find unreported income and check other information.

-If you are on "simplified reporting" for SNAP, you are not required to report changes (such as a new job) until your Interim Report or Recertification is due or your household's gross income exceeds the gross income test for your household size.
-See What is Simplified Reporting and when must I report changes to DTA?
+Most SNAP households are not required to report any changes (such as a new job) until the Interim Report or Recertification unless the household's gross income exceeds the gross income test for the household size.
+See Proving continuing eligibility.

-When DTA gets information directly from certain agencies or programs, DTA can act on the information it gets from these sources without contacting you.
-For example, DTA can act on information automatically if the information is directly from Social Security, the MA Department of Unemployment Assistance, or the MA Department of Children and Families,
+When DTA gets information directly from certain agencies or programs, DTA may be able to act on the information it gets from these sources without contacting you.
+In other cases, it cannot act on information it gets until your Interim Report or Recertification.
+SeeWhat happens when DTA receives information about me after my SNAP application is approved?